SrividyaSam/MarkDown/README.md

 * Try posting from another device or browser.

 **Issue 2:** The app crashes when I try to post.
-* Update the application from google play.
+* Update the application from google play(or App Store)
 * Reinstall the app.
 * Restart your device.

 # Best Practices
-* Use 1 to 3 relevant hashtags.
+* Use 1-3 relevant hashtags.
-* Keep your color scheme clean and consistent
+* Keep your color scheme clean and consistent.
 * Use simple and direct language.
-* Limit posts for about 1 to 3 short sentences.
+* Limit posts for about 1-3 short sentences.